PSeitz/flexineering/content/posts/binggan.md

 Today I’m excited to announce the release of [Binggan](https://github.com/PSeitz/binggan).

-Binggan is the new cool kid on the block for Rust benchmarking.
+Binggan is a Rust benchmarking library, think of it as the slightly opinionated new kid hanging out with Criterion and Divan.

-Just chilling with its friends Criterion and Divan, you know.
-Hanging out, benchmarking stuff.
-Dissing other libs behind their backs.
-Showing off its features and talking about how fast it is.
-Binggan shows up in a hoodie, kicks the door shut, and goes:

-> *“Okay.
-We’re gonna benchmark.
-But this time we’ll measure the code, not just our CPU caches.”*

-First thing it does is turn on colored output, because obviously performance doesn’t count unless it’s aesthetically pleasing.
-A marvelous achievement.
-Truly, society has peaked.

-Then it pulls the hood over its head, grabs the strings, and tightens them, so you can only see the mouth speaking:

-* "Running one benchmark to completion and then the next?
-That’s cute.
-Let’s **interleave** them so cache effects don’t turn your results into a wheel of fortune."
-* "Also: your stack doesn’t start at some divine, stable offset.
-It starts wherever process startup details leave it today argv/env included — yes, even your user name (it's root, right?).
-So yeah: **stack offset randomization**.
-”
-* "And because CPUs with all their caches are tiny chaos machines, here’s a **cache trasher** to reduce cache carry-over between runs."
-* "And for my next trick: I’m going to annoy your CPU’s Branch Prediction Unit, because otherwise you may end up benchmarking ‘how fast the CPU learned your pattern’ rather than your code.
-Hence: **BPU trasher**.
-Crown jewel.
-Cutting-edge.
-Also extremely dumb if you look at the implementation."

-Then Binggan slaps a **`plugin system`** on the table:

-> “Do you want *numbers*, or do you want **answers**?
-I can collect counters—cycles, cache misses, branch mispredicts—so you can stop guessing why something got slower.</br>
-> Also, you’re trading memory for speed.
-Everyone is.
-Let’s measure **peak allocations** while we’re here.”

-And that’s the vibe: fast runs, stable-ish results, and enough context to actually understand what changed—plus delta comparisons so regressions can’t quietly sneak out the back door.

-If that sounds like your kind of trouble, check it out: [github.com/PSeitz/binggan](https://github.com/PSeitz/binggan)

-Angry GitHub issues are welcome.
+It shows up, looks at your perfectly warmed-up benchmark, and says:

+“Cool numbers.
+Now let’s see if they hold when the branch predictor can’t memorize the pattern.”

+Binggan fights the kinds of accidental determinism that make benchmarks lie: cache carry-over, predictor training, and layout roulette.
+Still not perfect truth—just results you can trust a bit more to act on.

+The recipe: interleaving test, stack-offset variation, cache/BPU “trashers”, and extra signals like perf counters and peak memory.

+If that sounds useful—or mildly infuriating—read on.
+If not, then also read on, because anyone who meets reads is entitled to retrieve one cookie in person from me.
+BTW. binggan (饼干) means cookie in Chinese.

 # Key Features
 Here comes the obligatory list with emoji icons:

-* 📊 Peak Memory Usage
+* 🔀 Interleaved test runs
-* 💎 Stack Offset Randomization
+* 💎 Stack offset randomization
+* 📊 Peak memory usage
-* 💖 Perf Integration
+* 💖 Perf integration
-* 🔄 Delta Comparison
+* 🔄 Delta comparison
-* ⚡ Fast Execution
+* ⚡ Designed for quick runs
-* 🔀 Interleaving Test Runs
-* 🏷️ Named Benchmark Inputs
+* 🏷️ Named benchmark inputs
-* 🧙 No Macros, No Magic, Just a regular API
+* 🧙 No macros - just a regular API
-* 🎨 NOW with colored output!
+* 🎨 Colored output!
 (A marvelous achievement)
 * 🦀 Runs on Stable Rust

 # Motivation